reath-id/reuse-standard/v0.1-alpha/README.md

  - Definition of specific reuse cycles
  - Description of the types of reusable assets (including physical properties)
- - Description of the "state" of individual resuable assets (eg packaging) at any point in time
+ - Description of the "state" of individual resuable assets (e.g. packaging) at any point in time
- - Describing and sharing the detailed "history" of individual resuable assets across any time period
+ - Describing the detailed "history" of individual resuable assets across any time period

- - [ ] **TODO**: link to web page with more details & examples of use cases for these options

  ## Data for individual reusable items: Digital Passports